-Welcome!
-My group's research efforts are focused on the
+The Storm Dynamics Group's research efforts are focused on the

-Although such storms have been
+Severe convective storms have been

 One of the questions my group focuses on is where the rotation

-that feeds the tornado originates from.
+that initially spins up the tornado, and then maintains it, originates from.
 Is

 it generated within the storm or is it imported from the environment of